mkhamisi2007/Terraform-on-AWS-EKS/EKS/Access/IAM-GROUP/README.md

 the role can access out EKS cluster

-for access the cluster the users must be
+for access the cluster the users must be:
 * added to the group
 * asuum role(eks-admin-role) when they want access the cluster